 Iowa International Center joined the National Council for International Visitor (NCIV) network in 1976 and is sponsored by the U.S. Department of State.
 The purpose of these visits is for international leaders to learn about Iowa, its policies and procedures in business and government, and to enrich the lives of Iowans.
 These meetings have provided the starting point for many of lasting personal and institutional ties between Iowa and other countries around the globe.
 Visitors represent a wide variety of fields including government, business and finance, education, law and civic education, communications and the media, foreign relations, arts and culture, and community issues.
 Typically, visitors spend three to four days in Iowa, meeting with six to ten Iowa colleagues.

-Passport to Prosperity: An annual signature dinner event which honors the achievements of selected Iowa immigrants and refugees.
+Passport to Prosperity: An annual signature gala which honors the achievements of selected Iowa immigrants and refugees.
 The 2015 event will take place at the Olmsted Center on the Drake University Campus on Saturday, September 26.

-DuPont Pioneer-Iowa International Center International Dialogue Series: Speakers on international topics provide insights into key global issues and topics that impact the international community in Iowa.
+Iowa International Center International Dialogue Series, sponsored by DuPont Pioneer: Speakers on international topics provide insights into key global issues and topics that impact the international community in Iowa.
 These free programs are held the first Tuesday of each month at the Des Moines Public Library, Central Branch on Grand Ave.
 Additional program support is provided by Drake University, the Des Moines Public Library and the Greater Des Moines Partnership.

 Welcome to Iowa Website:

-This groundbreaking website is a critical resource for non-English speaking Iowans, including immigrants, refugees, new visitors as well as service providers – connecting you with the resources you need to live, work and raise a family in Iowa.
-Utilizing Google Translate, this information is available in 64 languages, making the website the most comprehensive collection of information available.
+This website is a critical resource for non-English speaking Iowans, including immigrants, refugees, new visitors as well as service providers – connecting them with the resources necessary to live, work and raise a family in Iowa.
+Utilizing Google Translate, this information is available in 80 languages.
+For more information, please visit www.welcometoiowa.org.

-Printed in eight languages, the International Guide to Iowa is intended to connect newcomers to the resources they need to make a smooth transition, thus embodying the aim of Welcome to Iowa.
-Iowa’s first multilingual international guide is distributed across the state, providing a valuable resource to global visitors and immigrants looking to live, work and raise a family in the state.
+Printed in eight languages, the Welcome to Iowa Guide is intended to connect newcomers to the resources they need to make a smooth transition.
+Iowa’s first multilingual international guide was distributed across the state, providing a valuable resource to global visitors and immigrants looking to live, work and raise a family in the state.
 In addition to basic emergency services and general needs, the 46-page guide includes information regarding employment opportunities, educational services and medical services.
 An updated PDF version of the guide will soon be available online at www.welcometoiowa.org.